Charlie-PKU/Charlie-PKU.github.io/publications.md

 <br>

-- Chapter 4 of the UNDP report **"Artificial Intelligence and Human Development in Asia and the Pacific: A New Era of Inequality?"**
+- One Chapter (AI and Climate) of the UNDP report **"Artificial Intelligence and Human Development in Asia and the Pacific: A New Era of Inequality?"**

 &#8194;&#8194;  (Draft is available upon request)